• Skip to primary navigation

 The BEST EVER Pumpkin Chili from One Lovely Life

 CAN I MAKE THIS AS VEGAN PUMPKIN CHILI?
 You bet!
 I’ve got a Vegetarian Pumpkin Chili Recipe here.
-It’s delicious and meatless.
+It’s delicious and meatless, using an extra can of beans, vegetable broth and a few other tricks to make it as a meatless chili.

 CAN YOU FREEZE PUMPKIN CHILI?
 Yes!
 My favorite way to freeze pumpkin chili for easy thawing is to put it into a freezer-safe bag, squeeze out any extra air and lay it flat on a plate or in a pan while it freezes.
-That way, you don’t end up with any surprise spills in your freezer and it freeze flat which makes for faster thawing.
+That way, you don’t end up with any surprise spills in your freezer and it freeze flat which helps it thaw faster later!

 The BEST EVER Pumpkin Chili